Advertiser Disclosure

 Image Credit: American Express

-Once you’ve input your information, Amex will display your results.
+Once you’ve entered your travel information, Amex displays your results.

 American Express flight search results